|

 - Life in prison for wounding or injuring any person with a firearm.

-Keep in mind that these sentences are the minimum mandatory sentence that will be imposed upon conviction, meaning that the court can not impose a lesser sentence.
-The court still has discretion to impose a sentence up to the statutory maximum allowed for the particular offense.
-The Court can not "withhold adjudication" nor suspend or defer the imposition of the sentence.
+The court still has the discretion to impose a sentence up to the statutory maximum allowed for the particular offense.
+The Court can not “withhold adjudication” nor suspend or defer the imposition of the sentence.
+The 10/20/Life provisions apply to the following offenses:

 - Aggravated Assault (3 year min/man applies for actual possession of firearm);